 What to do in Oslo?

-Visiting Norway soon?
-Here are our insider tips for what to do in Oslo: the capital of the happiest country in the world!
+Insider tips for things to do in Oslo: the capital of the happiest country in the world!

 Hvitserk of Norway is based in Oslo, and we love our city.
-We haven’t embarked on making a complete guide to Oslo, but this is a guide to some of our personal favourites – where we might bump into each other when you are on your way to your Norwegian Adventure.
+This is a guide to some of our personal favourites – where we might bump into each other when you are on your way to your Norwegian Adventure.
 Oslo is an active and vibrant town waiting for you to explore it.
 So, here are some of the things you should do in Oslo!